shyllis/Kade-Engine-Legacy/README.md

  - **New Settings Menu**
     - Settings menu from KE 1.8!
  - **Separated Vocals Support**
     - You can put playerVoice.ogg and enemyVoice.ogg to use separated vocals!
-P.S: If one of them/both are not exist, Voices.ogg will be used instead
  - **And Much More!**
     - We added a lot of stuff to make Kade Engine better!